The world’s population is facing a demographic shift

 The demographic shift is already at a very advanced stage in Germany.
 Therefore it is not surprising that Germany is currently the second oldest country in the world, after Japan.
 Life expectancy continues to rise while the birth rate remains low, with the result that the proportion of elderly people in the population has been growing consistently for a long time.
 This has enormous consequences for our societal coexistence.

 For this reason, Bayer is also continuing its global initiative on the topic of ‘healthy aging’ in Germany.
-At the annual press conference of Bayer Vital in August 2017, the discussion continues on healthy aging as it relates to the demographic developments in Germany and the effects on society.
-Among the speakers is guest of honor Prof. Dr. Bertram Häussler from the IGES Institute in Berlin, who presents his study on “the development of health benefits”, focusing on the change in the disease burden of selected pathologies from 1993 to 2013.
+At the annual press conference of Bayer Vital in August 2017, the discussion continued on healthy aging as it relates to the demographic developments in Germany and the effects on society.
+Among the speakers was guest of honor Prof. Dr. Bertram Häussler from the IGES Institute in Berlin, who spoke about the development of life expectancy and quality of life in Germany in the past century.

 The effects of the demographic shift on society